mrekin/ScLauncher/README.md

 ###Requirements

 * Java 6 or later.
+  * Java 8 starting 0.4.4 version
 * Current version tested only in Windows enviroment, but portability - is one of the goals.

 ###Lincense